wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 I explaned the reason at [this issue](https://github.com/ske1996/matebook-13-2019-oc-efi/issues/87).

-2.You should edit the config.plist to customize your own MLB/SN/UUID before you start to use your laptop as daily pc.
+2.You should edit the config.plist to customize MLB/SN/UUID which is unique before you start to use your laptop as daily pc.

 3.Do not enable "serch my mac" in setting.